Search

 Protecting people

 • 100% of our sites have now set up SMK3 (Sistem Manajemen Keselamatan dan Kesehatan Kerja), the Indonesian OHS (Occupational Health and System) standard.
-53 sites achieved SMK3 Gold Certification (43 in palm oil, 5 in rubber, and 5 in other crop operations).

-• Strict compliance with national and local laws, including laws on employees' freedom of association and collective bergaining, minimum wage regulations, decent pay and working hours.
+• Strict compliance with national and local laws, including laws on employees’ freedom of association and collective bargaining, minimum wage regulations, decent pay and working hours.
 No operations or suppliers so far identified where collective bargaining or freedom from forced or child labour are at risk.
-No registered IndoAgri worker is below age 18.
+No registered worker is below age 18.

 • Seasonal workers' contracts respect government regulation.